 Don’t miss the Vintage Market at Bruno Galleria, off Götgatan on Sundays between 12 and 5pm!
 Those in the know say that it is a MUST if you are in to the second-hand scene!

 From the end of May to the beginning of October, a car-boot sale takes place in the parking lot outside Stockholm’s horse racing tracks Täby Galopp on Saturdays and Sundays between 11am and 4pm.
 Aficionados of the Täby Galopp Drive-in Loppis say there is no better place to get a good bargain!

-You can also check out www.gratisistockholm.se for more upcoming flea markets.
+You can also check out this resource for more upcoming flea markets.

-* There are usually big crowds, so be prepared for this if taking children.
+- There are usually big crowds, so be prepared.